lcalmbach/ede_doc/_build/html/_sources/main_concepts.rst.txt

    :scale: 70 %
    :align: center

-Below each table, you will find a download link, that will download a csv file of the data.
+Below each table, you will find a link, that will download a csv file of the data.
 You may either just click on the link and download the file under a default name to your download folder.
-Rightclick the link and select the save as command in the contect menu, to directly place the file under a specified name and in your target folder.
+Rightclick the link and select the <save as> command in the context menu, to directly place the file under a specified name in your target folder.